mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 (Note: you won't see this in the CodeSandbox demos since they use the [Parcel bundler](https://parceljs.org/) to enable module support, but you will see it in the [source code](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-2) for this series.)

 Inside of index.js, you can now [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) functions, objects, or primitive values from other files that have at least one [`export`](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export). `import` and `export` provide ways for us to split our single file code into separate files.
-With them, here's what our new project structure looks like:
+With that in mind, here's what our new project structure looks like:

 ![](./images/directory-structure.png)